 As part of its review, the RC ensures that the Directors and key management personnel are adequately but not excessively remunerated as compared to industry benchmarks and other comparable companies.
-The RC also takes into consideration the Group's relative performance and the performance of individual Directors and key management personnel.
+The RC also takes into consideration the Group's relative performance and the performance of individual Director and key management personnel.
 The Executive Director is paid a basic salary and a fixed bonus of two month's basic salary.

 Key management personnel are paid a basic salary and variable bonus.
 The variable bonus is payable based on both qualitative and quantitative performance criteria.
-Qualitative criteria includes leadership skills, people development, commitment and teamwork.
+Qualitative criteria include leadership skills, people development, commitment and teamwork.
 Quantitative performance conditions measure the achievement of individual and corporate performance targets such as sales and profitability targets.
 Performance-related remuneration is aligned with the interests of shareholders and other stakeholders and promotes the long-term success of the Company.

-The RC also ensures that the remuneration of the Independent Non-Executive Directors are appropriate to their level of contributions taking into account factors such as efforts and time spent, and their responsibilities.
+The RC also ensures that the remuneration of the Independent Non-Executive Directors is appropriate to their level of contributions taking into account factors such as efforts and time spent, and their responsibilities.
 Independent Non-Executive Directors receive a basic fee for their services.
 The RC ensures that the Independent Non-Executive Directors should not be over-compensated to the extent that their independence may be compromised.
+No Director shall participate in decisions on his/her own remuneration.